MrJeremyKhoo/KanMingBan/README.md

 ## Philosophy

+KanMingBan should be a portable personal Kanban boards.
+Should be as quick and self-contained as a kanban board itself.

-KanMingBan is designed to replace traditional sticky note Kanban boards.
-It focuses on offline usability and speed, aiming to provide a fast and efficient way to manage tasks without the need for cloud integration, advanced features, or heavy dependencies.
-The philosophy is to keep it simple and lightweight, resembling the traditional Kanban board experience.
-A CRUD app should not take more a tenth of a second to load/interface with.
+keep it simple and lightweight make it fast
+(A CRUD app should not take more a tenth of a second to load/interface with.)

-Following Kanban philosophy lead time, cycle time, work-in-progress, and throughput should also be measured eventually

 ## RoadMap MVP:
 - ~Draw table~